hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/menu_switch.rst

    Determines which of the input options below will be passed through.

 Item Inputs
    One input is created for every menu entry.
 The input is used when the matching option is selected.
+   Items can be renamed by :kbd:`Ctrl-LMB` on the socket name or in the nodes *Properties* panel.

 Properties